 - The offers can be collected to a flyer which contains all information to the offers.

 These terms are the result of a process.
 Some of them are modified many times during the discussions.
 So the first chosen term of vendor developed to the term organization.
-Thereby a part was that the domain of the offer management not exist isolated inside the SJR.
-It is in fact embedded in the whole business.
-And there the term of member organization (or short organization) make more sense.
+Thereby a part was that the domain of the offer management did not exist isolated inside the SJR.
+It is, in fact, embedded in the whole business.
+And there, the term of member organization (or short organization) makes more sense.

 - “An offer can be assigned to multiple townships if they are located in whose catchment area.”